gilts/wsee/README.md

 - Also include `Normal` mode, to find SSL/Direct bugs without protocol or domain fronting.
 - `HeartBeat` when attempt to send a request, this prevent connection lost interrupt in mid-scan.
 - `Custom Headers` to Include important headers required for some `endpoint`.
-- Has `scope` feature to include supplementary Status Codes such as: `301`, `302`, `4xx`.
+- Has `scope` feature to include supplementary Status Codes such as: `301`, `302`, `4xx`, or Any.
 - New Enhancement each Updates

 # How it works
 ##### **Main Propose**
-The tool works; is by following the general idea of Upgrading protocol indicated in `101` HTTP Status code, which assume that the Endpoint supports the target protocol:
+The tool works; is by following the general idea of Upgrading protocol indicated in `101` Status or anything that returns a Status Code, which assume that the Endpoint supports the target protocol:
 ```
 headers = { "Connection": "Upgrade", "Upgrade": protocol }
 ```
 Even though it uses a basic header, some Endpoint are Headers dependant.
 In `websocket` for example; it may require `X-SS` or `Sec-` or `User-Agent` entry in order upgrade connection to be accepted by the server, this usually happen on `Amazon` endpoints.
-Make sure to add those manually into the headers and the script will do the rest.
+Make sure to add those manually in Custom Headers and the script will do the rest.

 ##### **SSL Failure**
 In the newer version of `OpenSSL`; it doesn't support `Legacy Connection` and consider it as an exception.
 Due to this, you need to install custom OpenSSL Config by simply define it into your environment variable: